-One of the good things about having to clean out my archives has meant I have read over some of the better pieces I have written and one of my favorites was the Worst Financial Advice Given, which I told at a meeting of the N.C.F.B.A. (the National Capital Financial Bloggers Association).
+One of the good things about having to clean out my archives has meant I have read over some of the better pieces I have written.
+One of my favourites was the Worst Financial Advice Given, which I told at a meeting of the N.C.F.B.A. (the National Capital Financial Bloggers Association).

-This advice led to a dear friend (who died many years ago, another sad part of the story) buying a time share condominium in Orlando, and I stand by my statement that this was the most hideous financial advice I have ever given out (read the story, it is kind of funny, but bitter-sweet for me, since this was a wonderful guy, and I felt I stuck his head in a noose and then kicked the chair out from under him).
+This advice led to a dear friend (who died many years ago, another sad part of the story) buying a timeshare condominium in Orlando.
+I stand by my statement that this was the most hideous financial advice I have ever given out (read the story, it is kind of funny, but bitter-sweet for me, since this was a wonderful guy, and I felt I stuck his head in a noose and then kicked the chair out from under him).

 - Should I buy Nortel? (in 1997, 2001, and 2005 that seemed to be the only question I was asked), I said, I don’t know.

 - When Google was about to go IPO, folks asked me should they buy into that stock?
 I said, I don’t know.

 - Is it a good time to try to break my Mortgage and renegotiate (when rates were at 12% and when they were down at 4%), I said, I don’t know.

 Do I not know?
 Am I that unsophisticated?
 I don’t know!
 However, I remember giving a dear friend some horrible advice, so I chose (for one of the rare times in my life) to keep my big trap shut!
 OK, I must admit I do wade in (i.e. Should I use Pay Day Loan services, NO, NO, NO!), but I only dare to advise in extreme cases.

 Will I give financial advice to my kids?
 I have when they have asked in the past, but I have also couched a lot of that advice, saying they should be careful with any advice (even from their Dad).